denisejwu/cse15l-lab-reports/lab.md

 ![Image](cat_lab1.PNG)

-Examples of commands paths to a file
+Examples of commands paths to a file, as well as ls command with no argument and other command that are not explicitly written are in the image below

 ![Image](paths.png)